pydisandeep/minimalRAG/README.md

 ## for setup instructions go to setup_instructions.txt file in the repo**

-## for documents being used to build this app , please go to backend/docs and ask questions
+## for documents being used to build this app , please go to backend/docs and ask questions from their content